 Something is Burning

 A car is made up of many components.
 One of the components commonly used is plastic.
-Plastic can be used anywhere from the interior of the vehicle to the exterior of the vehicle.
+Plastic can be used anywhere from the interior to the vehicle’s exterior.

 If your vehicle smells like it is burning, here is what you should check.

-• Check between the wheel well and tires.
+• Check between the wheel well and the tires.
 The wheel well can rub against the tires.

 • Check for loose engine undercover that may be touching the exhaust system

-• Check the exhaust system for possible melted plastic shopping bag that may have got caught on the exhaust
+• Check the exhaust system for possible melted plastic shopping bags that may have got caught in the exhaust

 • Check for engine cover that may come loose and burning on the engine